NorESMhub/NorESM/doc/configurations/cmip6_compsets.rst

   <PATH_TO_INPUTDATA>/noresm/inputdata/atm/cam/chem/emis/cmip6_emissions_version20190808

-The frc2 files were created to avoid the occurence of random mid-month model crashes on FRAM.
+The frc2 files were created to avoid the occurrence of random mid-month model crashes on FRAM.
 These crashes are related to the reading of emission files.
 Compsets including **frc2** are using the frc2 emission files and include

 ::